leolellisr/poke_RL/README.md

 ### Deterministic Team

-Our deterministic team, with each Pokémon, their abilities, natures, items, moves (with base power and accuracy) and possible switches are shown in [Team](https://prnt.sc/1ydn52l).
+Our deterministic team, with each Pokémon, their abilities, natures, items, moves (base power and accuracy) and possible switches are shown in [Team](https://prnt.sc/1ydn52l).

 We use on both teams only Pokémon with Battle Armor or Shell Armor abilities, which prevent critical hits from being performed.
-Also, we use in both teams only moves with 100% accuracy, with no chance of error, and the move haven't additional effects.
+Also, we use in both teams only moves with 100% accuracy, with no chance of getting it missed, and the move haven't additional effects.

 ## Search space